 By using the collection ad for a specific product line or matching theme, rather than all products, Adidas was able to tailor their ad content solely around promoting it’s new Z.N.E.
 Road Trip hoodie.

-Adidas was able to take advantage of the cross-selling capabilities the collection ads offer by including complimentary Adidas products that would add even more swagger to their offer (and their sales revenue).
+The brand also tapped into the cross-selling opportunities collection ads are capable of by including complimentary Adidas products that would add even more swagger to their offer (and their sales revenue).

 How?
 By taking up the whole screen and creating an interactive ad experience.
-How interactive your canvas ad experience is, however, is up to you.
+The level of interactivity in your canvas ad experience, however, is up to you.

-The big winner for canvas ads in 2017 is Volkswagen for their awesome campaign advertising one of their new models.
+Our big winner for this new format is Volkswagen, for an awesome campaign advertising one of their new models.

 You can check out a video reproduction of the VW canvas ad below.

-This campaign utilizes all the capabilities canvas ads offer.
-The user first sees an attention grabbing video encouraging them to click through to the actual canvas ad.
-Then, after clicking, they help navigate the VW car from an aerial view around a winding mountain road.
+After clicking, they navigate the VW car from an aerial view around a winding mountain road.
 Along the ride, the VW makes certain informative stops where users can read up on the new model’s features and perks.

-These are a great way to create an immersive ad experience that walks your user through the different aspects of your offer.
-This should ensure they see all the value your conveying — which should hopefully lead to a boost in conversions.
+This is a great example of an immersive ad experience that walks your user through the different aspects of your offer.
+This helps ensure they see all the value you’re conveying — which should lead to a boost in conversions.

-For a helpful guide on how to create canvas ads, you can check out Facebook’s guide here.
+For a helpful guide on creating canvas ads, check out Facebook’s guide.

 Not all Facebook campaigns are focused on generating direct sales from their ads.
-Some are focused on filling the funnel for the brand’s actual marketing and sales team to go to work on.
+Some are focused on filling the funnel with leads for the brand’s marketing and sales team to work on.
 This is where Facebook Lead Ads come into play.

 With lead ads, you can encourage users to sign up for different courses and special offers you’re advertising.
 With Facebook being such a powerful platform for eLearning industry brands, these ads can be a huge asset to boost your key gated content campaigns.

-So, which brand best used this sign-up option in 2017?
+So, which brand used this sign-up option effectively?

-LeadsBridge is the big winner for 2017, because they truly optimized this campaign for ideal performance.
-Not only did they use the best form of Facebook ad for their ideal goals, but they took it a few steps further:
+LeadsBridge is the big winner because they fully optimized this campaign for ideal performance.
+Not only did they use the best Facebook ad format for their ideal goals, but they took it a few steps further:

-- First off, they optimized for actual app downloads instead of simple lead lists.
+- They optimized for actual app downloads instead of simple lead lists.

-- Secondly, they used a very unique and value-driven creative to catch user’s eyes.
+- A very unique and value-driven creative catches users’ eyes.

-- Thirdly, they used emojis to radically increase their conversions by 2000%.
+- They used emojis to radically increase their conversions by 2000%.